How to Help Your Child Release Pee in the Potty (When They're Holding It In)

 This content contains affiliate links which means I may make a commission from shopping from these links.

-Pretty much, I would be in a state of holding.
+Basically?
+I’m in a state of holding.

 Think about how it's felt when you've been on a roadtrip and can't find a rest stop soon enough to get to the bathroom and pee.
 While you're waiting to pull off the road and get to a bathroom, it feels SUPER uncomfortable, right?